 - Spousal support — When a couple divorces, one spouse may be required to pay the other a fixed amount of money each month.
 These payments can be temporary or permanent.
 In determining permanent alimony, many factors will be considered, including length of marriage, earning capacity, as well as debt and assets.

 - Division of property — Property acquired during marriage will be divided 50-50 or as close as possible, provided there is no prior agreement stating otherwise.
 This is called community property law.
 Exceptions to the rule include inheritance, gifts and earnings or acquisitions after separation.

 Choose Kate Rockas For Your Divorce Proceedings

 Attorney Kate Rockas understands the emotional toll a divorce can take on a family.
 She focuses on amicable solutions and strives for uncontested divorces to save you time and money.
 However, Ms. Rockas is not afraid to pursue a contested divorce when necessary and will advocate strongly on your behalf.
-To find out more and to schedule a consultation, contact the firm online or call today at 415-578-1844.
+To find out more and to schedule a consultation, contact the firm online.